NAME

 Calculate methylation frequency at genomic CpG sites from a tsv file containing methylation calls produced by f5c call-methylation.
 This is an optimised version of the nanopolish calculate_methylation_frequency.py script.

 Call threshold for the log likelihood ratio [default value: 2.5].
 If abs(log_lik_ratio) < c, those sites are considered ambigious and ignored when computing called_sites and called_sites_methylated.
-If log_lik_ratio >= c, those are considered methylated (called_sites_methylated).
+If log_lik_ratio >= c, those are considered methylated (called_sites_methylated).-i FILE

 Input file containing methylation calls in tsv format (output of f5c call-methylation).
 Read from stdin if not specified.
-Any tsv file produced by f5c call-methylation despite what was specified for --meth-out-version (with/without strand column and/or num_cpg/num_motif) is supported and the format is automatically detected.
+Any tsv file produced by f5c call-methylation despite what was specified for--meth-out-version

 Split groups.
 If not specified, the default behaviour is to compute the methylation frequency per each group (a group contains nearby CpG sites considered together when calling methylation).
-If methylation frequency is required at an individual base resolution, this option must be specified to split the groups.
+If methylation frequency is required at an individual base resolution, this option must be specified to split the groups.-h

-Print the help to the standard out.
+Print the help to the standard out.--version

 Print the version number to the standard out.